-The AirBNB was located in southeast Berlin, which boasted a multicultural Bohemian feel to it.
+The Airbnb was located in southeast Berlin, which boasted a multicultural Bohemian feel to it.
 Just about any cuisine can be found in this neighborhood, and countless numbers of languages heard.
-Hipsters sipped on locally brewed beers, and children played in the streets, while we navigated our way to the apartment using Google maps.
-The apartment itself was located on the 6th floor of a no-elevator-apartment building, which left our arms feeling very buff, and our lungs puffing upon arrival the top.
+Hipsters sipped on locally brewed beers, and children played in the streets while we navigated our way to the apartment using Google maps.
+The apartment itself was located on the 6th floor of a no-elevator-apartment building, which left our arms feeling very buff and our lungs puffing upon arrival at the top.

-Of course, being in Berlin and having a free day, meant that this was too much of a good opportunity to see some sights.
+Of course, being in Berlin and having a free day, meaning that this was too much of an excellent opportunity to see some sights.
 We set out walking and only ended when we reached the Reichstag.
-Among the important monuments visited was the Berlin Wall, the Radio tower, and The Brandenburg Gate.
-In addition, the new, and locally invented "Currywurst" was also tried, with mixed opinions on the results.
+Among the great monuments visited was the Berlin Wall, the Radio tower, and The Brandenburg Gate.
+Besides, the new and locally invented "Currywurst" was also tried, with mixed opinions on the results.

 Around 1:00 AM, after we all said our goodbyes, we returned safe and sound to our Airbnb apartment at the top of the apartment building in Southeast Berlin.

 In the morning, we were to make our way to the bus stop for a meetup in Leipzig.
-However, due to an accident the metro lines were blocked at the moment we needed to be getting to our bus.
+However, due to an accident, the metro lines got blocked at the moment we needed to be getting to our bus.

-Fortunately yet again, a helpful local assisted us in navigating around the blockage.
-She even rode with us several stops to get to another metro stop which took as where we needed to go.
+Fortunately, yet again, a helpful local assisted us in navigating around the blockage, even rode with us several stops to get to another metro stop, which took us where we needed to go.
 Yet again, we were blessed by the kindness of strangers.